laurenfranks11/laurenfranks11.github.io/about.md

+This website was created as part of a course requirement for a Masters of Research degree at Macquarie University.

-This is the beginnings of a blog designed by a masters student who wanted a way to share their research on data privacy.
+The aim of this website is to provide a platform to share research on data privacy in an accessible way.

 This same method can be used by anyone wanting to share their research on a free static webpage.
 See my Github for deployment instructions.